sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 This is the same way computer memory works.
 I store value in a register or in a memory location and it's stays there.

 ## Immutable state
 Pure functional languages don't allow mutation.
 In our beer analogy, the shelf with 99 beers can never be anything else.
-If you want a shelf with 98 beers, you'll need a new shelf because the shelf with 99 beers _cannot_ mutate.
+If you want a shelf with 98 beers, you'll need a _new_ shelf because the shelf with 99 beers _cannot_ mutabe changed (i.e. mutate).

+This seems impractical (think of the garbage collection!), and difficult to understand.

-Not only is this difficult to understand, in a pure functional language state changes are realized with functions - which can get very complex as the entire state of the world (the program) needs to be traceable to every action that caused a change.
+In a pure functional language this concept of immutable state is taken even one step further - we need to know how the state was changed.
+In a pure functional language state changes are realized with functions which can be seen and reduced - which can get very complex as the entire state of the world (the program) needs to be traceable to every action that caused a change.

 ## Who's lying?

 Does the real world have mutable state?
 Certainly seems like the mutable state matches our _view_ of the world better and I can't argue with that -- this is the "functional programming is a lie" bit.

 But pure functional programming does match mathematics.
 That means that it's easier to prove what happened in a mathematical and conclusive fashion.
-In pure functional languages beers don't just disappear - there's a reason that can be traced! (very useful!)
+In pure functional languages beers don't just disappear - there's a reason that can be traced! (very useful!).

 ## Real computers

 I don't know why it's important for a programming language to actually represent how they are implemented in physical computers.
 As far as I am concerned our goal as programmers is primarily to write programs that both humans and computers can understand and that work reliably.

 I’d agree that _pure_ functional languages are not very practical, but don't throw the baby out with the bathwater.
-Just because you drop the "pure" part of "pure functional programming" doesn't mean you should give up an all the tennants (immutability, substitution (no side effects), first-class functions, etc.)
+Just because you drop the "pure" part of "pure functional programming" doesn't mean you should give up an _all_ the tennants (immutability, substitution (no side effects), first-class functions, etc.)

-# Categories of Purity
+# Categories of Functional Languages

 There should be three categories:
 * Pure functional languages (Haskell, Elm) - also includes "mostly pure languages"
-* Erlang & Elixir (impure, but pure immutable data)
+* Functional language having only immutabiliy: Erlang & Elixir
-* Impure languages (Java, Go, Rust, C#, Javascript, Ruby, Rust, Python, etc.)
+* Impure Functional languages (Java, Rust, C++, Javascript, Ruby, Rust)

 Elixir is the most widely used computer language that is 1) functional, 2) does not allow _any_ mutation, and 3) but does allow for side effects.

-That's what makes Elixir so hard to grasp for newcomers.
-Because if you're trying to put in the one of the pure or impure categories you will find it doesn't fit in either!
+That's what makes Erlang & Elixir so hard to grasp for newcomers.
+Because if you're trying to put in the one of the *pure* or *impure* categories you will find it doesn't fit in either!

-_That'a a bit of a hidden joke because I really don't know any other languages in this category -  maybe readers of this Blog can help me out.
-And that just because Elixir might be unique in these regards that doesn't mean it's not a practical language (it is), nor that it is not widely used (it is)._

 # Mutation is Evil

+Why all the concern about mutation?
+I thought mutation is easier to understand?
+It might might be on the surface, but let's go a bit deeper.

 Reliable programming languages (and even languages that have mutable constructs) use immutability to make programs easier to understand for both humans and computers.
+* C++'s standard library uses immutability for improving reliability and concurrency
+* Clojure uses it for the same reason
+* Rust uses it for the same reason

 For a primer: here's an example of immutable in action in Elixir:
 ```